On-Surface Atomic Spins with Outstanding Quantum Coherence

 2. Utilizing Remote Substrate Nuclear Spins:

-• By addressing remote substrate nuclear spins and utilizing them as a highly coherent quantum resource.
+• I will address remote substrate nuclear spins and utilize them as a highly coherent quantum resource.
 This will be realized by 25Mg nuclear spins that are found in the commonly used magnesium oxide substrate.

 3. Overcoming Detection Challenges:

-• By overcoming major challenges for the detection of spins on surfaces, such as requirements for low temperatures and hurdles for device integration.
+• I will work on overcoming major challenges for the detection of spins on surfaces, such as requirements for low temperatures and hurdles for device integration.

 Previous Experience

-My previous extensive experience in the field of ESR-STM provides the best possible conditions to conduct this innovative high-potential research endeavour.
+My previous extensive experience in the field of ESR-STM provides the best possible conditions to conduct this innovative high-potential research endeavor.

 Financiële details & Tijdlijn